tracking-exposed/pornhub.tracking.exposed/content/slides/potest1.md

     <p>The <a href="https://github.com/tracking-exposed/experiments-data/blob/master/potests/potest1-v3.csv">CSV</p>
     <br>
     <h3>
-      <a href="/potest/2" target=_blank>Next test 19 of February 2020</a> share the idea!
+      <a href="/potest/2" target=_blank>Did you like it?</a> Contact us!
     </h3>
     <p>Thanks to an <a href="">input on reddit
       </a> we look at the first insight and defined how to confirm the thesis, how to test new conditions, and in the meanwhile look if our guesses are true also in the Gay section of PornHub!
 We want to keep this analysis and the formulation of the research question open, which is true also for future tests.
-If you want to reach out, you are welcome to join our <a href="https://chat.securitywithoutborders.org/community/channels/trackingexposed" target=_blank>Mattermost</a>.
+If you want to reach out, you are welcome to join our <a href="" target=_blank>community</a>.
     </p>
     <!--end .grid -->
   </div>